mjuhanne/fyrtur-esp/README.md

 For more information about the custom firmware and the motor board itself (including reverse engineered schematics), please see the [motor module page](https://github.com/mjuhanne/fyrtur-motor-board).

-## Wiring and installation
+## Wiring

 There are many ways one can install the module.
 Probably the easiest way is to modify the original main board:
  * Unsolder the battery power wiring and replace it with a connector with your own liking.
 A DC adapter has to be used since MQTT connection and sleep mode don't go so well together and the original battery will be soon empty.
 If using [custom Fyrtur motor module firmware](https://github.com/mjuhanne/fyrtur-motor-board) a 5 volt DC adapter can be used, otherwise the minimum operating voltage is around 6-6.5V.
  * Unsolder the Zigbee module.
 This can be achieved with a broad solder tip or with a desoldering station / hot air rework station.
 Care has to be taken not to inadvertently lift off the pads!
+(And avoid what happened below with the 3rd pad on the right)

  ![Fyrtur main module wiring](images/Fyrtur-main-board.png)